vala-lang/valadoc-org/README.md

 make serve
 ```

-and grab yourself a cup of coffee, or:
+This will take a bit of time, so grab yourself a cup of coffee; if you’re impatient, run:

 ```bash
 make serve-mini
 ```

 for a minimal test version.
-This will take a bit of time.
 If you
 encounter an error at this step, please see the [common pitfalls](#common-pitfalls) section.
 After
 you completed building, you should see a `valadoc.org` folder.